Paulina Mountains: Hiking Trails

-The Paulina Mountains contains 50,000 acres of lakes, lava flows, geological features, and incredible cinder cones to explore.
+The Paulina Mountains contains 50,000 acres of lakes, lava flows, geological features, and has cinder cones.

 Paulina Peak offers sweeping views of the Newberry Caldera, the south and west flanks of the Newberry Volcano, the nearby Cascades, and the Fort Rock Basin.
 Paulina Peak can be accessed via a scenic road or a 6.1-mile out and back trail.

 The Newberry Caldera is where most visitors go to experience scenic hiking trails and is the largest developed area in within the national monument.
 Paulina and East Lake offer ample opportunities for boating, kayaking, or fishing.
 There are also twelve different trails that range from .25 miles to 21 miles long.
 Several of these trails offer informative, interpretive signs, picnic areas, and even hot springs for tourists to enjoy.
 In the winter, this region becomes a popular destination for snow activities such as skiing, snowmobiling, and snowshoeing.

 The Crater Rim Trail circumnavigates the Newberry Volcano Rim and allows hikers to hike along the rim and drop down to get up close to the lake.
 In addition, there are a few trails that lead from the Crater Rim Trail to both Paulina Peak and North Paulina Peak.

-The Lava River Cave is an interesting, less tiresome adventure that allows visitors to explore a mile-long lava tube.
+The Lava River Cave is a trail that allows visitors to explore a mile-long lava tube.
 The trek takes around 1.5 hours to complete and descends to flat boardwalks and stairways leading through the features of the tube.